Install your first debusine instance

 From there, you can execute any command within the virtual machine

-with incus execute debusine -- $COMMAND
+with incus exec debusine -- $COMMAND

 (replacing $COMMAND